Hlinka Guard

 The Hlinka Guard (Hlinkova garda; Hlinka-Garde; abbreviated as HG) was the militia maintained by the Slovak People's Party in the period from 1938 to 1945; it was named after Andrej Hlinka.

-The Hlinka Guard was preceded by the Rodobrana (Home Defense/Nation's Defense) organization, which existed from 1923 to 1927, when the Czechoslovak authorities ordered its dissolution.
+The Hlinka Guard was preceded by the Rodobrana (Home Defense/Nation's Defense) organization, which existed from 1923 to 1927 when the Czechoslovak authorities ordered its dissolution.
 During the crisis caused by Hitler's demand for the Sudetenland (in the summer of 1938), the Hlinka Guard emerged spontaneously, and on October 8 of that year, a week after Hitler's demand had been accepted at the Munich conference, the guard was officially set up, with Karol Sidor (1901–1953) as its first commander.

 The Hlinka Guard was known for its participation in the Holocaust in Slovakia; its members appropriated Jewish property and rounded up Jews for deportation in 1942.
-Under one of the Beneš decrees, No. 16/1945 Coll., membership of the Hlinka Guard was punishable by 5 to 20 years' imprisonment.
+In the post-war, under one of the Beneš decrees, No. 16/1945 Coll., membership in the Hlinka Guard was punishable by 5 to 20 years imprisonment.

 Duties

 The guard was the Hlinka party's military arm for internal security, and it continued in that role under the autonomous government of Slovakia in federated Czecho-Slovakia.
-The Hlinka Guard were Slovakia's state police and most willingly helped Hitler with his plans.
+The Hlinka Guard was Slovakia's state police and most willingly helped Hitler with his plans.
 It operated against Jews, Czechs, Hungarians, the Left, and the opposition.
 By a decree issued on October 29, 1938, the Hlinka Guard was designated as the only body authorized to give its members paramilitary training, and it was this decree that established its formal status in the country.
 Hlinka guardsmen wore black uniforms and a cap shaped like a boat, with a woolen pompom on top, and they used the raised-arm salute.
 The official salute was "Na stráž!" ("On guard!").

 Membership

 Until March 14, 1939, when Slovakia declared its independence, the Hlinka Guard attracted recruits from all walks of life.
 On the following day, March 15, Alexander Mach became its commander, retaining the post up to the collapse of the pro-Nazi regime in Slovakia in 1945.
-Its functions were laid down in a series of government decrees: it was to be a paramilitary organization attached to the party, fostering love of country, providing paramilitary training, and safeguarding internal security.
+Its functions were laid down in a series of government decrees: it was to be a paramilitary organization attached to the party, fostering nationalism, providing paramilitary training, and safeguarding internal security.
 By assuming these tasks, the guard was meant to counterbalance the army and the police.
-In 1941 Hlinka Guard shock troops were trained in SS camps in Germany, and the SS attached an adviser to the guard.
-At this point many of the guardsmen who were of middle-class origin quit, and thenceforth the organization consisted of peasants and unskilled laborers, together with various doubtful elements.
-A social message was an integral part of the radical nationalism that it sought to impart.
+In 1941, Hlinka Guard shock troops were trained in SS camps in Germany, and the SS attached an adviser to the guard.
+At this point, many of the guardsmen who were of middle-class origin quit, and thenceforth, the organization consisted of peasants and unskilled laborers, together with various doubtful elements.
+A social message was integral to the radical nationalism that it sought to impart.